PennyLeScroche/PennyLeScroche.github.io/notes.md

 **Aspects** - Your job on the ship, your background, why you call space home

 **Negative Aspects** - something you're afraid of or running from, something that holds you back

+#### Game about magic

+has schools of magic such as crystals, runes, and channeling

+has elements that represent sources of arcane power, suxh as storms and the moon